-If your child sees a counsellor, your child might talk about her situation with the counsellor.
+If your child sees a counsellor, your child will talk about his situation with the counsellor.
 Counsellors don’t offer advice.
-Instead they help your child make her own decisions and find her own solutions.
+Instead they help your child make his own decisions and find his own solutions.

 Counselling is usually a one-on-one therapy.

 Psychotherapy is based on talking with a trained therapist.

 Psychotherapy aims to help your child to understand her problems better.
 This is usually achieved by talking about her thoughts and feelings and by helping her change the way she thinks about things so she can manage problems in different ways.

 Psychotherapy is usually a one-on-one therapy, but can also happen in groups or with family members.

 Cognitive behaviour therapy